 Cellist Gabriel Martins (b.
 1998) is a prize-winner of the David Popper International Cello Competition, Orford Music Award, Prague Spring International Music Competition, Sphinx Competition, and International Tchaikovsky Competition for Young Musicians.
 He has performed as a soloist and chamber musician in venues such as Carnegie Zankel Hall, Great Hall of the Moscow Conservatory, Maison Symphonique in Montréal, Teatro Gran Rex in Buenos Aires, and Walt Disney Concert Hall in Los Angeles.
 According to esteemed cellist Ralph Kirshbaum, he has "revealed heart, passion, intellect, and a finely-nuanced palette of colors in a compelling manner worthy of a seasoned artist."

 Martins has appeared in concerto performances with the Aspen Conducting Academy Orchestra, Fukuda Ensemble (São Paulo), Indianapolis Symphony Orchestra, Modesto Symphony Orchestra, New Russia State Symphony Orchestra, Sphinx Symphony Orchestra, USC Thornton Symphony, and has given solo recitals on the Dame Myra Hess Memorial Concerts and IU Summer Music series.
 His performances have aired on National Public Radio's From the Top as well as Chicago's WFMT.
-He has collaborated in chamber music with artists such as Miriam Fried, Edgar Meyer, Csaba Onczay, and is also the newest member of the SAKURA Cello Quintet which has been described as "brilliant" and "superb" by the Los Angeles Times.
-During the 2018/19 season, Martins was invited to tour with Miriam Fried and Musicians from Ravinia’s Steans Music Institute, giving concerts in Boston, Chicago, New York City and elsewhere.
+He has collaborated in chamber music with artists such as Paul Biss, Miriam Fried, Ara Gregorian, Edgar Meyer, Csaba Onczay, Steven Tenenbom, and the Borromeo String Quartet.
+From 2017-2019, he was a member of the critically-acclaimed SAKURA Cello Quintet.
+In 2019, Martins was invited to tour with Miriam Fried and Musicians from Ravinia’s Steans Music Institute, giving concerts in Boston, Chicago, New York City and elsewhere.

 Born of American and Brazilian heritage, Martins grew up in Bloomington, Indiana.
 He began playing the cello when he was five, studying with Susan Moses at the Indiana University String Academy.
 He later served as a teaching assistant at the Academy's summer program.
-He has since enjoyed fellowships at the Orford Music Academy, Piatigorsky International Cello Festival, Ravinia Steans Music Institute, and Aspen Music Festival and School, where he won the Low Strings Concerto Competition.
+He has attended the Orford Music Academy, Piatigorsky International Cello Festival, Ravinia Steans Music Institute, Four Seasons Festival Winter Workshop, and Aspen Music Festival and School, where he won the Low Strings Concerto Competition.
 He went on to pursue his undergraduate studies as a Presidential Scholar at the USC Thornton School of Music (Class of 2019) with Ralph Kirshbaum.
 In his freshman year at USC, he won the school's concerto competition as well as its Bach competition.
 Presently, he is a graduate student with Laurence Lesser at the New England Conservatory of Music.